BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Zero-shot Evaluation Tasks

 Retrieval in open domain question answering \cite{chen-etal-2017-reading} is the task of retrieving the correct answer for a question, without a predefined location for the answer.
 In open-domain tasks, model must retrieve over an entire knowledge source (such as Wikipedia).
 We consider the question as \textit{input} and the passage containing the answer as \textit{output}.

-\paragraph{Natural Questions} \cite{47761} contains Google search queries and documents with paragraphs and answer spans within Wikipedia articles.
+\textbf{Natural Questions} \cite{47761} contains Google search queries and documents with paragraphs and answer spans within Wikipedia articles.
 We did not use the NQ version from ReQA \cite{ahmad-etal-2019-reqa} as it focused on queries having a short answer.
 As a result, we parsed the HTML of the original NQ dataset and include more complex development queries that often require a longer passage as answer compared to ReQA.
 We filtered out queries without an answer, or having a table as an answer, or with conflicting Wikipedia pages.
 We retain 2,681,468 passages as our corpus $\mathbf{T}$ and 3452 test queries $\mathbf{Q}$ from the original dataset.

-\paragraph{HotpotQA} \cite{yang-etal-2018-hotpotqa} contains questions which require reasoning over multiple paragraphs to find the correct answer.
-We include the full-wiki task setting: utilizing processed Wikipedia passages as corpus $\mathbf{T}$.
-We held out randomly sampled 5447 queries from training as development split.
-We use the original task's development set as our test queries $\mathbf{Q}$.
+\textbf{HotpotQA} \cite{yang-etal-2018-hotpotqa} contains multi-hop like questions which require reasoning over multiple paragraphs to find the correct answer.
+We include the original full-wiki task setting: utilizing processed Wikipedia passages as corpus $\mathbf{T}$.
+We held out randomly sampled 5447 queries from training as our dev split.
+We use the original (paper) task's development split as our test split $\mathbf{Q}$.

-\paragraph{FiQA-2018} \cite{10.1145/3184558.3192301} Task 2 consists of opinion-based QA.
+\textbf{FiQA-2018} \cite{10.1145/3184558.3192301} Task 2 consists of opinion-based question-answering.
 We include financial data by crawling StackExchange posts under the Investment topic from 2009-2017 as our corpus $\mathbf{T}$.
-We randomly sample out 500 and 648 as queries $\mathbf{Q}$ from the training split as development and test splits respectively.
+We randomly sample out 500 and 648 queries $\mathbf{Q}$ from the original training split as dev and test splits.